ladiavola/ave_dominaplus/README.md

 ## ⚠️ Known Issues

 ### Multiple Webservers for Different Plants
-- Currently, multiple webservers for different plants are **not supported** due to:
+- Currently, multiple webservers for different plants are **not supported**.
+Multiple controllers for the same plant are supported, but separate plant setups may cause device ID clashes.
+Support for multi-plant setups is being explored.
-  - Lack of a unique identifier (e.g., MAC address is not provided by the API).
-  - "Plant identifier" is not unique.
-  - "Plant code" requires AVE Cloud configuration (not used in this integration).

-You can still have multiple controllers for the **same plant**, so multiple configurations are still enabled but must be used on the same plant.
-Otherwise, the device ids will clash.
+### Individual sensor alarm states after power outage
+- After a webserver or alarm unit reboot, a brief arm/disarm cycle may be needed for sensors to start reporting state updates.
+This behavior is due to the alarm system firmware, not the integration.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 If you encounter issues or have feature requests, feel free to open an issue or submit a pull request on GitHub.
+You can join our [discord server](https://discord.gg/PQ52jwV6BX)
 ---

 ## 📜 License